Beginners to SEO make mistakes either because they are not aware of the basic SEO best practices or because they don’t understand them correctly.

-How can you improve the loading time of your web site?
+How to improve the loading time of your web site?

-For the first option you can hire a developer through odesk.com or peopleperhour.com.
+For the first option you can hire a developer through upwork.com or peopleperhour.com.

-For the DIY solution, you can start by analysing your web site through the Google PageSpeed Insights service and follow their guidelines.
+For the DIY solution, you can start by analyzing your web site through the Google PageSpeed Insights service and follow their guidelines.

 I am not a big fan of the term ‘link building’.
 In fact, I don’t even like to hear it, I like to use the term promotion instead.

 Nevertheless, the reality is the same.
-Whether you call it link building, off-page SEO or promotion, it is one of the most important processes if you want to achieve high rankings, especially in Google.
+Whether you call it link building, off-page SEO or promotion, it is one of the most important SEO processes, if you want to achieve high rankings.

-When build links don’t make the following SEO mistakes:
+When build links avoid making these SEO mistakes: